danielduarte/es-eval/README.md

 - No access to global objects.
 - All user code is parsed to an AST and analyzed step by step, representing the code statements and functions in own components.
 No native `function`s are created with the user input.
 - All access to global objects is emulated and there's no real access to natives.
-- All standard ECMAScript features are implemented and not delegated to the underlying engine.
+- Standard ECMAScript features are implemented and not delegated to the underlying engine.

 # What is this for